Terms of Service and End User License Agreement

 Information and Use

-Spark is a tool that populates some areas of a real estate appraiser's report with data about properties that was obtained from the appraiser's MLS system and/or CoreLogic public record data.
+Spark is a tool that populates some areas of a real estate appraiser's report with data about properties that was obtained from the appraiser's MLS system, our public records data provider, and our cost data provider.
 All data entered into a report by Spark should be verified to ensure accuracy and completeness primarily since MLS and public records can (and often do) have inaccurate or outdated information regarding properties.
 Due to the nature of the data source(s), Choice Valuation and its members expressly disclaim any warranties regarding accuracy and completeness of the data/information placed into any appraisal report by Spark.
-Spark utilizes the appraiser's settings to place the data from MLS and/or CoreLogic into the appraiser's report.
+Spark utilizes the appraiser's settings to place the data from MLS, public records, and cost data into the appraiser's report.
 The appraiser should always verify the data is correct before delivering to their client.

 Spark is designed to work hand-in-hand with the appraiser's form-filling software.
 If an error takes place that is not the result of Spark but is due to the form-filling software, we will direct the appraiser to contact that company but we will also communicate with that company in an effort to solve the problem.